 - Y-axis and Y2-axis

 Use the General properties of the sidebar to add descriptive information for your time series chart widget.
 You can also:

 - Choose whether the title of the widget should be displayed.
-If you enable this, then you can provide a title and icon for the widget and specify the font size, font color and text alignment.
+If you enable this, then you can provide a Title and Title icon for the widget and specify the font size, font color and text alignment.

-- Specify the widget width within the section where it appears.
+- Specify the Width of the widget within the section where it appears.

-- Choose the background and border color for the widget.
+- Choose the Background color and Border color for the widget.

 Here you can add static informational content which will appear below the title of the widget.
 This can include text, images, tables, links and other common content tools.

 Populate the chart from your data sources using the Series properties.
 For each series, you can: